contribsys/einhorn/README.md

 ### Options

-    -b, --command-socket-as-fd       Leave the command socket open as a file descriptor, passed in the EINHORN_FD environment variable.
+    -b, --bind ADDR                  Bind an address and add the corresponding FD to EINHORN_FDS -c, --command-name CMD_NAME      Set the command name in ps to this value -d, --socket-path PATH           Where to open the Einhorn command socket -e, --pidfile PIDFILE            Where to write out the Einhorn pidfile -f, --lockfile LOCKFILE          Where to store the Einhorn lockfile -g, --command-socket-as-fd       Leave the command socket open as a file descriptor, passed in the EINHORN_SOCK_FD environment variable.
 This allows your worker processes to ACK without needing to know where on the filesystem the command socket lives.
-    -c, --command-name CMD_NAME      Set the command name in ps to this value -d, --socket-path PATH           Where to open the Einhorn command socket -e, --pidfile PIDFILE            Where to write out the Einhorn pidfile -f, --lockfile LOCKFILE          Where to store the Einhorn lockfile -h, --help                       Display this message
+    -h, --help                       Display this message
     -k, --kill-children-on-exit      If Einhorn exits unexpectedly, gracefully kill all its children -l, --backlog N                  Connection backlog (assuming this is a server)